picIntroducing IVR for smoother call routing. Guide customers to the right support with clear, customizable menu options.

 Alternatives of PSTN

-ISDN(Integrated Services Digital Network) is a telecommunications standard that enables the digital transmission of voice and data over traditional PSTN networks.
-Opt for this option if you already have a PSTN network but are looking to increase data transmission speed with added voice clarity.
+ISDN (Integrated Services Digital Network) is a telecommunications network that enables the digital transmission of voice and data over traditional PSTN networks.
+It is suitable for businesses that already have a PSTN network but are looking to increase data transmission speed with added voice clarity.

 Aspects